appu1232/Discord-Selfbot/README.md

 Doing ``>notify dm`` will turn the proxy bot back on and you will recieve direct messages from the proxy bot again.

+To turn off all notifications from tye webhook and the proxy bot, do ``>notify none``

 ## Save Chat Messages